8 reasons EIS is still a popular investment scheme 25 years on

 4. Wealth transfer benefits

 Although perhaps a gloomy consideration, inheritance tax (IHT) is an important issue for sophisticated investors.
-Last year HMRC collected more than £5.2bn in IHT, almost double the amount generated in 2010, according to reports.
+Last year HMRC collected more than £5.2bn in IHT, almost double the amount generated in 2010.

 Generally, IHT is paid at a rate of 40% on everything that exceeds the personal estate tax-free threshold of £325,000.